vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/06/013_mRtyujayaH.md

 +++
-title = "13.
+title_whitney = "13.
 To the instruments and ministers of death."

 +++
 [Atharvan (svastyayanakāma).—mārtya[va]m. ānuṣṭubham.]